adarsh2858/personal-wallet-app/README.md

 7. Add dummy entry - `INSERT INTO personal_wallet (user_id, username, phone, balance) VALUES(1, 'adarsh', 123456, 100);`
 8. Open a new terminal - `node server.js`

+To connect the app with the backend, do a `node server.js` It will create all the RESTful route related endpoints.

 Some configurations in the PostgreSQL -
 1. List all users - `\du`
 2. `CREATE ROLE my_user WITH LOGIN PASSWORD 'root';`
-3. `ALTER ROLE my_user CREATEDB;` because superuser should not be used.
+3. `ALTER ROLE my_user CREATEDB;`

+HINTS - Superuser should never be used.
 [References](https://stackoverflow.com/a/44904040)

-Run the following inside psql shell (to add auto increment in postgres) -
+Run the following inside psql shell () -
+1. To add auto increment in postgres use SERIAL:
-1. `ALTER TABLE personal_wallet ADD COLUMN user_id SERIAL PRIMARY KEY;`
+- `ALTER TABLE personal_wallet ADD COLUMN user_id SERIAL PRIMARY KEY;`

-Add unique constraint to the balance column of the `personal_wallet` table:
+2. Add unique constraint to the balance column of the `personal_wallet` table:
 - `ALTER TABLE personal_wallet ADD CONSTRAINT unique_balance UNIQUE(balance);`

 Create transactions table -